alex-desaram/alex-desaram.github.io/paper.md

 And in the US, it's no better.

-Online spaces glorify the 'sigma grindset', idolizing lifestyles inspired by satire like *American Psycho*-- where Patrick Bateman, a literal psychopath, wakes up at 6am, cranks out 1000 crunches, 500 pushups, a full 12-step skincare routine, and then gets into his cushy Harvard-educated investment banking job.
+Online spaces glorify the 'sigma grindset', idolizing lifestyles inspired by satire like *American Psycho*— where Patrick Bateman, a literal psychopath, wakes up at 6am, cranks out 1000 crunches, 500 pushups, a full 12-step skincare routine, and then gets into his cushy Harvard-educated investment banking job.